Cheltenham Betting Offers 2020

 - Best jockey record: Pat Taaffe and Barry Gerghty with 5 wins each

-Run over three miles, the World Hurdle is the most eagerly anticipated long-distance hurdle event of the season, taking place in almost two circuits of the New Course at Cheltenham.
-Having been re-branded from the old Stayer’s Hurdle back in 2005, there have been many fantastic races over the history at Cheltenham.
+Run over three miles, the Stayers’ Hurdle is the most eagerly anticipated long-distance hurdle event of the season, taking place in almost two circuits of the New Course at Cheltenham.
+The race was rebranded as Stayers’ Hurdle in 2017, and there have been many fantastic races during its more than a century-old history at Cheltenham.

 - Price average of winners for the last 10 years: 11/1